 When a high speed garden tractor gets going down the track really good, and all of a sudden it's engine stalls and the tractor comes to a complete stop, what's going to happen?
 Chances are the sled will bump the rear of the tractor.
 Most sled operators can't put the brakes on in time or react fast enough because this can happen so quickly.
 Therefore, it's a good idea to install a couple of heavy-duty rear "bumpers" mounted on or incorporated into the wheelie bar brackets located a minimum of 6" above the wheels or pads.
 (Most club's rules and regulations will or should specify the location.)
 These bumpers will keep the sled from possibly getting up on top of the rear tires, causing damage to the tractor and/or injury to the driver.
 And the bumpers will prevent the pull chain from getting "wrapped" around one of the rear tires should the tractor go sideways to the extreme.

-We've seen a few garden tractor pullers would start to pull the sled (not our sled), when all of a sudden it would flip backwards and sometimes the puller would hit the back of their head on the front of the skid pan dirt shield because no wheelie bars were installed.
-They weren't seriously injured though.
-But it's scary to actually witness something like that!
-It's not a funny thing and certainly not part of the show!
+We've seen a few garden tractor pullers would launch the sled (not our sled) at the sting line, when all of a sudden their tractor would flip backwards and sometimes the puller will hit the back of their head dirt shield that's on the front of the skid pan because no wheelie bars were installed on their tractor.
+They weren't seriously injured.
+But it's scary to actually witness something like that in person!
+It's not a funny thing to happen and certainly not part of the show!

 Tell your friends and family about this story.
-And tell them to install sturdy wheelie bars, whether if they feel they need them or not, or if the rules require them or not.
+And tell them to definitely install sturdy wheelie bars with skid plates or wheels, whether if they feel they need them or not, or if the rules require them or not.
 Remember - friends don't let friends pull without wheelie bars (and other safety equipment).
 And NEVER allow a young person to participate in a pulling event without wheelie bars (and of course, other safety equipment) properly installed and maintained.

 We've been to a lot of garden tractor pulls over the years and noticed that some tractors leak fuel in places where a fuel leak shouldn't be.
 Therefore, we think that safety inspections needs to include checking the fuel lines for dry-rotting, cracks, fuel leaks, loose fittings, etc. (The tractors should have sturdy wheelie bars, too.)
 The inspectors needs to grab hold of the fuel line(s) with their hand and wiggle it around and slightly jerk on it to check for durability.
 This is important.
 Especially in a kid's class.
 Don't wait until an issue becomes a problem, and then turn into a catastrophe.
 If pullers would build their tractors right to begin with and maintain them properly, there wouldn't be any injuries, fires, or fear of a fire.